Verci87/OED-Expanded-Ryan/characters.md

 - *Neutral* beings seek a balance, or are simply disinterested.
 - *Chaotic* beings want civilization broken down and destroyed; the never take prisoners and stab each other in the back.
 PCs should list their alignment as either neutral or lawful and secretly inform the DM.

+alignment is generally not a strict code of conduct and instead vaguely states a characters allegience to either human civilisation or monstrous polities.

 ## Race